The Great 8 Skills that Camp Gan Israel Highland Park offers our campers:

 - Critical thinking

 Simply put, this is a love letter to summer camps.
 With the exception of written communication, we believe that Camp Gan Israel Highland Park (Piscataway) fosters these skills better than even the best schools.
 Oral communication and collaboration are difficult skills to teach in a classroom.
 When teachers need to teach algebra or verb conjugation, they must focus on transferring their knowledge to students, not creating active collaborative environments.
+If you'd like to learn more about the different forms of education, we suggest to visit website here.

 At Camp Gan Israel Highland Park (Piscataway), we focus on developing these skills.
 Every day, campers work on their communication and collaboration skills – heck, that is the essence of a good bunk dynamic.
 They work on these skills 7 hours a day.